-Having addressed the complainants' concerns, staff believes a few additional points merit the Commission's attention in this case.
-First, staff notes that Section 5.3 of FPL's tariff provides a means for customers to resolve personal or aesthetic concerns over the location of FPL facilities.
+Having addressed the complainants' concerns, a few additional points merit discussion.
+First, we note that Section 5.3 of FPL's tariff provides a means for customers to resolve personal or aesthetic concerns over the location of FPL facilities.
 This tariff provision provides that FPL will relocate facilities when requested by a customer at the customer's expense to a location acceptable to FPL.
-This tariff provision is consistent with the Commission's policy that, where practical, the additional costs of requests for special services, such as facilities relocation, should be borne by those customers who request such services and thus cause those costs.
+This tariff provision is consistent with this Commission's policy that, where practical, the additional costs of requests for special services, such as facilities relocation, should be borne by those customers who request such services and thus cause those costs.
 Otherwise, other customers who have not requested such services and do not receive the benefit of such services would be required to subsidize those services.
 See, In re: Complaint of Mr. Paul Leon and Mr. Joseph Olazabel against Florida Power & Light Company regarding tariff for moving electric light poles, Order No. PSC-98-1385-FOF-EI, Docket No. 981216-EI (Oct.
-15, 1998); In re: Complaint of Rich and Carol Samale against Florida Power & Light Company reqarding utility pole relocation charges, Order No. PSC-93-1029-FOF-EI, Docket No. 930361-EI (July 13, 1993).
-Staff believes that FPL is acting in compliance with its tariff and consistent with Commission policy by advising the complainants that relocation of the Parkland Line would be done at the requesting customers' expense.
+15, 1998); In re: Complaint of Rich and Carol Samale against Florida Power & Light Company regarding utility pole relocation charges, Order No. PSC-93-1029-FOF-EI, Docket No. 930361-EI (July 13, 1993).
+We find that FPL is acting in compliance with its tariff and consistent with Commission policy by advising the complainants that relocation of the Parkland Line would be done at the requesting customers' expense.

 Second, in seeking relief before this Commission, the complainants rely in part on a recent case involving a complaint and request by residents of a Miami neighborhood for FPL to relocate new transmission lines that were placed along streets and near homes in the neighborhood.
 In re: Complaint against Florida Power & Light Company regarding placement of power pole and lines by Pablo Acosta, Docket No. 000678-EI.
-The complainants assert that in Acosta, the Commission required FPL to relocate the facilities at issue.
-The Commission did not, however, require FPL to relocate facilities in the Acosta case.
-Rather, the Commission required FPL to further negotiate with the residents to attempt to seek a mutually acceptable resolution.
-The Commission was later presented with a proposed confidential settlement of the complaint, which the Commission approved by Order No. PSC-01-0491-AS-EI, issued February 27, 2001.
+The complainants assert that in Acosta, this Commission required FPL to relocate the facilities at issue.
+We did not, however, require FPL to relocate facilities in the Acosta case.
+Rather, we required FPL to further negotiate with the residents to attempt to seek a mutually acceptable resolution.
+We were later presented with a proposed confidential settlement of the complaint, which we approved by Order No. PSC-01-0491-AS-EI, issued February 27, 2001.

-Finally, notwithstanding the Commission's lack of authority to grant the relief requested by the complainants, staff believes that granting the relief requested would create a poor policy precedent.
-Such a precedent could lead to numerous similar requests from ratepayers of FPL and other Commission-regulated utilities and, in turn, could impose considerable expense to the general body of ratepayers of these utilities.
+Finally, notwithstanding our lack of authority to grant the relief requested by the complainants, we find that granting the relief requested would create a poor policy precedent.
+Such a precedent could lead to numerous similar requests from ratepayers of FPL and other regulated electric utilities and, in turn, could impose considerable expense on the general body of ratepayers of these utilities.
 Certainly, as FPL has suggested in this case, it may be impossible to satisfy every customer who wishes to have nearby facilities relocated.
 Further, numerous additional requests may impact utilities' ability to satisfy their statutory duty to provide adequate and reliable electric service to meet the needs of this state.

-For the foregoing reasons, staff recommends that the Commission find it does not have the authority to grant the relief requested by the complainants, i.e., to require FPL to relocate its Parkland Line.
-Therefore, the complaints should be dismissed.
+For the foregoing reasons, we find that this Commission does not have the authority to grant the relief requested by the complainants, i.e., to require FPL to relocate its Parkland Line, based on the concerns raised by the complainants other than those safety concerns, excluding EMF concerns, addressed in Part II of this Order.